krahets/hello-algo/en/docs/chapter_computational_complexity/time_complexity.md

 ## Common types of time complexity

 Let's consider the input data size as $n$.
-The common types of time complexities are illustrated below, arranged from lowest to highest:
+The common types of time complexities are shown in the figure below, arranged from lowest to highest:

 $$
 \begin{aligned}